 Saturday • 10 a.m.-10 p.m.

 King Library’s Instructional Materials Center (IMC) is where Miami’s student-teachers borrow resources for their classrooms.
-Enjoy a cool, quiet moment amid an impressive selection of children’s and youth books, games and more.
+Enjoy a cool, quiet moment amid an impressive selection of children’s and youth books, puppets, games and more.
 Adults can catch up on the latest newspapers, located within the same space.

 Karl E. Limper Geology Museum